 Stain or Seal Your Fence

-Staining your wooden fence using a water-repellent sealant will protect it from elements that can cause damage and rot.
-You should stain or seal your wooden fence every two to three years.
+Staining your timber fence using a water-repellent sealant will protect it from elements that can cause damage and rot.
+You should stain or seal your timber fence every two to three years.

-You can hire an expert to stain or seal your wooden fence.
-Once the first coat of stain is done, allow the wood to completely dry for at least 24 hours before applying the next coat.
+You can hire an expert fencers to stain or seal your timber fence.
+Once the first coat of stain is done, allow the timber to completely dry for at least 24 hours before applying the next coat.
 Repeat the process and coat for the third time for the best results.

 Examine Fence Regularly

-Part of maintaining a wooden fence is checking for signs of damages regularly.
-Check for missing boards, unusual marks on the wood, and early signs of damage.
+Part of maintaining a timber fence is checking for signs of damages regularly.
+Check for missing boards, unusual marks on the timber, and early signs of damage.

-If you notice peeling paint or stain, consider repainting or restaining your wood.
+If you notice peeling paint or stain, consider painting or staining your timber.

-Moisture and exposure to water during the rainy season can damage your wooden fence.
-A high-quality and well-maintained wooden fence can last for five years or more.
+Moisture and exposure to water during the rainy season can damage your timber fence.
+A high-quality and well-maintained timber fence can last for five years or more.
 Protecting it from rot, insects, and damage will increase its lifespan.

-At Hervey Bay Fencing, offer top-notch fencing services.
-If you need to install, reseat, or repair a fence, you can seek our team’s professional advice.
+At Hervey Bay Fencing, we offer top-notch fencing services.
+If you need to install, reseat, or repair a fence, you can seek our professional fencing team’s advice.